Image Model Comparison - When to Use Each magicdoor.ai Image Model

 Start cheap when you are exploring

-If you are still figuring out composition, style, or wording, start with Seedream 4.5 or Google Nano Banana.
-They keep experimentation inexpensive.
+If you are still figuring out composition, style, or wording, start with Seedream 4.5 or Google Nano Banana 2.
+They keep experimentation inexpensive while still supporting image input for edits.

 Use Flux 2 Pro when realism matters

-For product shots, realistic people, interiors, or ad-style imagery, Flux 2 Pro is a strong default.
-If you already have an image and want to change part of it, switch to Flux Kontext Pro.
+For product shots, realistic people, interiors, or ad-style imagery, Flux 2 Pro is a strong generation option at $0.05 per image.
+If you already have an image and want to change part of it, switch to Flux.1 Kontext Pro at $0.04 per image.

-For brand graphics, illustrations, simple layouts, or images that need to feel more designed than photographed, Recraft is usually the better fit than Flux 2 Pro.
+For brand graphics, illustrations, simple layouts, or images that need to feel more designed than photographed, Recraft V4 is usually a better fit than realism-first image models.

-Use ChatGPT Image when you want a premium generalist
+Use ChatGPT Image 2 when you want the OpenAI image path

-ChatGPT Image is useful when you want strong prompt following, multiple outputs, and editing support in one model.
-It costs more, so it makes the most sense once you already know what you want.
+ChatGPT Image 2 is useful when you want OpenAI-style prompt following, multiple input images for editing, and a premium generalist.
+It costs $0.15 per image, so it makes the most sense once you already know what you want.

 Use Imagen 4 for clean presentation visuals